gustavoguichard/string-ts/README.md

-# string-ts

-Strongly typed string functions for all!
+# Strongly typed string functions for all!

 ## 😬 The problem